How does the 2020 number plate system work?

-1. The first two letters represent the ‘local memory tag’ – where the vehicle was registered.
-For example, LA to LY cover London.
+1. The first two letters represent the ‘local memory tag’, which is where the vehicle was registered.
+Each place has a selection of letters to identify it.

-In other words, if car has a '14' plate, it was registered between the beginning of March and the end of August in 2014, and a '64'-plate car was registered between September 2014 and the end of February 2015.
+So, if a car has a '17' plate, it was registered between the beginning of March and the end of August in 2017, and a '67'-plate car was registered between September 2017 and the end of February 2018.

 3. The last three letters are randomly chosen and allocated to a dealership when the car is registered.
 However, bear in mind some personalised plates don’t follow this system.